-The State of Minnesota established the Spinal Cord Injury and Traumatic Brain Injury (SCI-TBI) Research Grant Program effective July 1, 2015.
-Minnesota 2015 Session Law, Chapter 69 directed the Commissioner of the Minnesota Office of Higher Education (OHE) to establish a grant program for institutions in Minnesota to conduct research that would lead to new and innovative treatments and rehabilitative efforts for the functional improvement of people with spinal cord injuries and traumatic brain injuries.
+The State of Minnesota established the Spinal Cord Injury and Traumatic Brain Injury (SCI-TBI) Research Grant Program on July 1, 2015, in accordance with Minnesota 2015 Session Law, Chapter 69.
+This statute directed the Minnesota Office of Higher Education (OHE) Commissioner to establish a grant program for institutions in Minnesota to conduct research that would lead to new and innovative treatments and rehabilitative efforts for the functional improvement of people with spinal cord injuries and traumatic brain injuries.
 Research areas include, but are not limited to, pharmaceutical, medical devices, brain stimulus, and rehabilitative approaches and techniques.
 Appendix A provides a copy of the grant program's founding statute.

 In July 2018, the Spinal Cord Injury and Traumatic Brain Injury Grant Program was given a Special Revenue Account by Minnesota Management and Budgt in order to extend project periods from 1-2 years to a 2-5 year timeline.
-Beginning with the FY 2020 competition, grantees are given 2-5 years to complete their research projects, with a possibility for an extension based on their progress and the complexity of the research.
-The timeline extension is crucial for the completion of projects based on lengthy Institutional Review Board (IRB) review processes and unexpected challenges that occur naturally with complex research and experimentation.
+Beginning in FY 2020, new grantees are given 2-5 years to complete their research projects, with a possibility for an extension based on their progress and the complexity of the research.
+The timeline extension is crucial for the completion of projects based on the lengthy Institutional Review Board (IRB) review processes.
+It also accounts for anyunexpected challenges that occur naturally with complex research and experimentation.

 For the 2020-2021 biennium, \$3,000,000 was made available for each year from the 2019 Omnibus Higher Education Bill (Minnesota 2019 Session Law, Chapter 69) to support the SCI-TBI Grant Program, with a 3 percent administrative fee.
-As directed by the program's statute, the Commissioner of the Office of Higher Education, in consultation with the program's Spinal Cord Injury and Traumatic Brain Injury Advisory Council (Advisory Council), will allocate 50 percent of the grant funds to research involving spinal cord injuries and 50 percent to research involving traumatic brain injuries throughout the biennium.
+As directed by the program's statute, the Commissioner of the Office of Higher Education, in consultation with the program's Spinal Cord Injury and Traumatic Brain Injury Advisory Council (Advisory Council), allocated 50 percent of the grant funds to research involving spinal cord injuries and 50 percent to research involving traumatic brain injuries throughout the biennium.